Frequently asked questions

 How much are lessons?

 The first lesson is a 50% off trial and wouldn't require a long-term commitment.
 The trial lesson would cost half of the prices listed below.
+These rates are set to increase in January of 2022 by $3 per lesson.
 Lesson rates are as follows:

 How old do you have to be to take lessons?

 We typically don't accept any students below the age of 5.
 Sometimes exceptions can be made based on the student's attention span and physical capabilities.

 Yes we do!
 We have many adult students enrolled.
 It's never too late to start learning a musical instrument.